dbolton/SolidBackup/README.md

 ## Features
 * **Back up everything you care about.** Choose any folder, including application settings.
 You can even back up files you currently have open.
 * **Ask once.** Choose a schedule for backups.
 It's one less worry for you.
 * **Avoid mistakes.** You've probably never tried to back up a folder to itself.
 I have.
 After doubling in size many times over, I quickly filled the hard disk with folders so deep Windows couldn't delete the bad backup.
-Unlike other available programmes, Solid Backup prevents this from occuring.
+Unlike other available programs, Solid Backup prevents this from occuring.
 * **Free** and open source.
 SolidBackup is licensed under the GPL v3.

 ## [Download](https://github.com/dbolton/SolidBackup/releases/latest)